 Profanity has a very rare place in professionalism.
 While some less professional fields may let fly with the foul language much more often than others, the reality is that a top executive will not be taken seriously if he or she is casually sprinkling random profanity into his or her work communications.
 That style of speech is better left for more crude and crass settings, certainly not the workplace.

 Utilizing profanity is somewhat of a lazy way to communicate.
 It creates a cheap, powerful punch in just a single word or two.
-Often in heated arguments under anger, profanity will unveil itself because the participants are so clouded in their judgment that they cannot, in the heat of the moment, form coherent arguments or cohesive discussion.
+Often in heated arguments under anger, profanity will unveil itself because the participants are so clouded in their judgment that in the heat of the moment they cannot form coherent arguments or cohesive discussion.

-With rare (but usually made evident at the time) exceptions, profanity will always serve to detract, rather than enhance, one’s reputation.
-Using profanity is a tactic usually reserve for immature teens being ignorant, or drunken adults saying regretful things.
-It is not appropriate for work communications, and will almost always make the person look worse for using it.
+With rare (but usually evident at the time) exceptions, profanity will always serve to detract rather than enhance one’s reputation.
+Using profanity is a tactic usually reserved for immature teens being ignorant, or drunken adults saying regretful things.
+It is not appropriate for work communications and will almost always make the person look worse for using it.

 Overall, even if a worker loves profanity and uses it often in his or her personal life, it is just a common sense conclusion to avoid it in the workplace.
-Problems with using profanity in work communications can be altogether avoided by just using a little creativity and language skills in its place.
+Problems arising from profanity in work communications can be altogether avoided by just being a little more creative with language.

 Written by EricBailey